OpenNebula/docs/source/deployment/references/log_debug.rst

     Tue Jul 19 17:17:22 2011 [InM][I]: ExitCode: 1
     Tue Jul 19 17:17:22 2011 [InM][E]: Error monitoring host 1 : MONITOR FAILURE 1 Could not update remotes

-From the execution output we notice that the host name is not known, probably a mistake naming the host.
+From the execution output we notice that the host name is not known, probably due to a mistake naming the host.